arguiot/arguiot.github.io/_drafts/theoremjs-is-here.md

 # Huge work for an amazing product

 If I had to choose my biggest GitHub project, it would probably be that one.
 It took months to realize.
 I usually code small things that takes 2 or 3 weeks to develop.

+TheoremJS is an amazing library 📚, it can do so many things.
+It's like a Swiss army knife: it doesn't focus on one thing but on many.